 Advisors work with each student in the selection of courses prior to registration each semester.
 Each student's study benefits from use of the Center of Mathematics Education Resource Library housed on the second floor of University Hall.

 Mathematics teaching majors can join and participate in the student chapter of the honorary mathematics fraternity, Pi Mu Epsilon.
 Other opportunities include the University's Honors Program and study abroad programs—which range from summer programs to a single semester or a full academic year in over 56 countries.

 Graduates are prepared to teach mathematics to students in middle and high schools throughout the country.
 The job placement rate for mathematics teaching graduates is excellent.
 There is a critical shortage of qualified math teachers in Indiana and throughout the United States.

-In addition, the Mathematics Teaching Program is accredited by the National Council for the Accreditation of Teacher Education.
+In addition, the Mathematics Teaching Program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and Indiana State Board of Education.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

 In addition, the Department of Mathematics and Computer Science awards a number of scholarships.